SaiJeevanPuchakayala/Cashier/README.md

 **Database:** [MySQL](https://remotemysql.com/)

-## Have a look at Admin Panel Using Credentials Below
+## Have a look at Admin Panel By SigningIn Using Credentials Below
 **Email:** xebip78501@hyprhost.com

 **Password:** cashieradmin